Generic Name: triptorelin (TRIP toe REL in)

 Some people using triptorelin have had new or worsening mental problems or seizures (convulsions).
 Call your doctor right away if you have a seizure, or any unusual changes in mood or behavior (anger, aggression, crying, feeling restless or irritable).

-Triptorelin can cause a temporary increase in certain hormones, especially when you first start using this medicine.
+Triptorelin can cause a temporary increase in certain hormones, especially when you first start using triptorelin.
 This may cause side effects that are similar to the condition being treated.

 Do not use triptorelin if you are pregnant.
 It could harm the unborn baby or cause birth defects.
 Use effective birth control to prevent pregnancy while you are using this medicine.

 Tell your doctor if you have ever had: